Ten Hidden Gems to Beat Isolation

 We have Michael Keaton, Liev Schrieber, Rachel McAdams and Mark Ruffalo so the acting chops is ready, and the story is handled by the team of Tom McCarthy and Josh Singer.
 A story about the sex abuse scandal of the Catholic church broken by respected Boston news giant Spotlight it needs some class and ability.
 It gets plenty.

-The Jewish editor in the Irish-Catholic Boston paper sanctioning a story that is trying to break the church, in possibly the most papal city in America is emotionally enveloping.
+We have the newly appointed Jewish editor in the Irish-Catholic Boston paper, who sanctions a story that is trying to break the church, in perhaps the most Catholic city in America.
+Needless to say it is emotionally enveloping.
 The victim testimony, the gradual realisation, the shock of the truth and the level it reached, as well as the exposition which is a subtly drip-fed constancy that never soaks you or bores you either.

 It is all masterstroke and an absolute triumph.